 rolls off, they don’t want to hear, they are not interested.

-with a soft and open heart.
-(Squirt the sponge with the squirty
+someone with a soft and open heart.
+(Squirt the sponge with

-bottle.)
-When we explain the Word of God to a person with a
+the squirty bottle.)
+When we explain the Word of God to a person

-soft heart, he or she will soak the information in.
-They want to
+with a soft heart, he or she will soak the information in.
+They

-to others.
-When I go to church and fellowship it is like the rain
+light to others.
+When I go to church and fellowship it is